Hyperthyroidism: Radioiodine

 In iodine-131 (radioiodine) radioisotope therapy, which was first pioneered by Dr. Saul Hertz, radioactive iodine-131 is given orally (either by pill or liquid) on a one-time basis, to severely restrict, or altogether destroy the function of a hyperactive thyroid gland.
-This isotope of radioactive iodine used for ablative treatment is more potent than diagnostic radioiodine (usually iodine-123 or a very low amount of iodine-131), which has a biological half-life from 8–13 hours.
+This isotope of radioactive iodine used for ablative treatment is more potent than diagnostic radioiodine (usually iodine-123 or a very low amount of iodine-131), which has a biological half-life of 8–13 hours.
 Iodine-131, which also emits beta particles that are far more damaging to tissues at short range, has a half-life of approximately 8 days.
-People not responding sufficiently to the first dose are sometimes given an additional radioiodine treatment, at a larger dose.
+People not responding sufficiently to the first dose are sometimes given an additional radioiodine treatment at a larger dose.
 Iodine-131 in this treatment is picked up by the active cells in the thyroid and destroys them, rendering the thyroid gland mostly or completely inactive.

 Since iodine is picked up more readily (though not exclusively) by thyroid cells, and (more importantly) is picked up even more readily by overactive thyroid cells, the destruction is local, and there are no widespread side effects with this therapy.
 Radioiodine ablation has been used for over 50 years, and the only major reasons for not using it are pregnancy and breastfeeding (breast tissue also picks up and concentrates iodine).
-Once the thyroid function is reduced, replacement hormone therapy (levothyroxine) taken orally each day replaces the thyroid hormone that is normally produced by the body.
+Once the thyroid function is reduced, replacement hormone therapy (levothyroxine) taken each day orally replaces the thyroid hormone that is normally produced by the body.

 There is extensive experience, over many years, of the use of radioiodine in the treatment of thyroid overactivity, and this experience does not indicate any increased risk of thyroid cancer following treatment.
 However, a study from 2007 has reported an increased number of cancer cases after radioiodine treatment for hyperthyroidism.

 The principal advantage of radioiodine treatment for hyperthyroidism is that it tends to have a much higher success rate than medications.
 Depending on the dose of radioiodine chosen, and the disease under treatment (Graves' vs. toxic goiter, vs. hot nodule, etc.), the success rate in achieving definitive resolution of the hyperthyroidism may vary from 75 to 100%.
 A major expected side-effect of radioiodine in people with Graves' disease is the development of lifelong hypothyroidism, requiring daily treatment with thyroid hormone.
 On occasion, some people may require more than one radioactive treatment, depending on the type of disease present, the size of the thyroid, and the initial dose administered.